pyth-network/pyth-crosschain/target_chains/aptos/cli/README.md

 Install aptos cli with the same version specified in the ci workflows.

+All the commands which submit transactions require an environment variable for the private key to be set.
+Depending on the network, this can be either `APTOS_LOCALNET_KEY`, `APTOS_TESTNET_KEY` or `APTOS_MAINNET_KEY`.

 # Deploying from scratch

 In addition to the wormhole dependency we depend on the deployer contract that facilitates the ownership of package upgrade